J Mase III

-J Mase III is a Black trans, queer American poet and educator.
+J Mase III (born May 14, 1984) is an American poet and educator.

 His book The Black Trans Prayer Book won a Lambda Literary Award for Transgender Nonfiction.
 He also founded awQward, the first talent agency for trans and queer people of color.

 Personal life

 Although Mase previously lived in Philadelphia, he currently resides in Seattle.

 He was raised in a dual-faith household, his mother being Baptist and his father being Muslim.

 Career

 Mase has educated LGBTQIA+ and racial justice issues in K-12 schools, universities, faith communities, and restricted care facilities in the United States, the United Kingdom, and Canada.
 He served as the Advisory Board Chair of the Marsha P. Johnson Institute.

 As a slam poet, Mase has performed with Chuck D and the Indigo Girls.
-His work has been featured on MSNBC, NBC OUT, Atlanta Black Star, Upworthy, The New York Times, Buzzfeed, the Root, and Huffington Post.
+His work has been featured on MSNBC, NBC OUT, Atlanta Black Star, Upworthy, The New York Times, BuzzFeed, the Root, and Huffington Post.
 His poetry covers "patriarchy, white supremacy, justice, and injustices."

 In 2014, he founded awQward, the first talent agency for trans and queer people of color.

 Mase currently serves as the head writer for the theatrical production Black Bois.